 - The stepped frequency increments shall be 1 % of the momentary frequency;

-- The test shall be performed over the frequency range 80 MHz - 6000 MHz; with the exception of the exclusion band for receivers (see clause X);
+- The test shall be performed over the frequency range 80 MHz - 6000 MHz; with the exception of the exclusion band for receivers (see clause 4.4.2);

-- Responses in stand-alone receivers or receivers which are part of transceivers occurring at discrete frequencies which are narrow band responses, shall be disregarded, see clause X;
+- Responses in stand-alone receivers or receivers which are part of transceivers occurring at discrete frequencies which are narrow band responses, shall be disregarded, see clause 4.3;

 - The frequencies selected during the test shall be recorded in the test report.

-- For the test method in accordance with IEC 61000-4-3 [13], for repeater operating in FR2 the spatial exclusion zone can be chosen to protect the base station receiver.
-For the frequency arrange above 690 MHz a level of 10V/m applies on the non-radiating faces of the repeater.
+- For the test method in accordance with IEC 61000-4-3 [13], for repeater operating in FR2 the spatial exclusion zone can be chosen to protect the NR repeater’s receiver.
+For the frequency arrange above 690 MHz (according to the test method in ETSI EN 301 489-50 [22) the EMC RF electromagnetic field immunity requirement applies on the non-radiating faces of the repeater type 2-O, as depicted on figure 9.2.2-1..

+NOTE: Depending on the BS implementation, application of the spatial exclusion to all radiating faces of the NR repeater may not allow proper execution of the RI testing.
+In such cases, to protect the repeater type 2-O receiver(s), exclusion bands shall be considered, as in table 4.4.2-2.

+Figure 9.2.2-1: EMC RF electromagnetic field immunity requirement testing directions for NR repeater type 2-O (horizontal plane depicted) with the spatial exclusion zone applied

 9.2.3 Performance criteria

-NR Repeater:
+NR repeater:

-The performance criteria of clause X shall apply.
+The performance criteria of clause 6.1 shall apply.

 Ancillary equipment:

-The performance criteria of clause X shall apply.
+The performance criteria of clause 6.3 shall apply.

 ------------------------------ Next modified section ------------------------------